stephenprill/js-bug-sync/readme.md

 ## JS Bug: Synced Input Fields

+## Demo bug:
+1. Nothing changes when I click the 'Stop Sync' button.

 ## Bugs:
+1. The input fields don't stop syncing when a user clicks the 'Stop Sync' button.
+It only partially works when a user clicks the button, then presses a key on the keyboard.

-1. Both input fields should stop synchronizing input when a user clicks the 'Stop Sync' button, but it only seems to stop syncing the first input field.
+2. Both input fields should stop synchronizing input when a user clicks the 'Stop Sync' button, but it only seems to stop syncing the first input field.
 The second filed still overwrites the first.
-2. When 'Save Sync' is pressed, it shows "[object Object] synced with [object Object]" instead of the values of each saved input.
+3. When 'Save Sync' is pressed, it shows "[object Object] synced with [object Object]" instead of the values of each saved input.

 ### Tips
 * Read the code and note any methods you don't know or understand.
 Look them up.